remla2025-team10/operation/docs/deployment.md

 More specifically, the project deployment process consists of the following:
 - **Application Services** The application follows a microservice architecture with the following services:
     - `app-service`: contains the app's frontend and backend service.
 It makes POST requests to the model service in order to predict the sentiment of the user's input (i.e. the restaurant review).
     - `model-service`: wrapper service for the released ML model, using REST API to expose the model to the other microservice components.
-It is only internally accessible via the app-service.
 - **Kubernetes Cluster** provisioned with Vagrant and Ansible, and orchestrates all workloads and resources.
-- **Istio Service Mesh** Manages traffic routing and observability It is the primary gateway for the user through an external IP exposed by MetalLB.
+- **Istio Service Mesh** Manages traffic routing and observability.
+It is the primary gateway for the user through an external IP exposed by MetalLB.
 - **Monitoring Stack**: Enables monitoring with Prometheus, providing visualizations with Grafana, and traffic observability with Kiali and Jaeger.
 - **Local Docker Compose**: Local deployment possibility with Docker Compose